Identification, Images, & Information

 Life Cycle

 Solitary.
-A parent wasp builds mud cells or inhabits empty cells of another mud-building wasp species, provisioning its young with caterpillars.
-A single larva inhabits each cell.
+A parent wasp builds mud cells or uses empty cells of other mud-building wasp species, provisioning the nest with caterpillars.
+One larva per cell.

 Remarks

-P. erynnis has been documented using empty cells built by Zeta argillaceum, a neotropical species recently introduced to the US in Florida.
-May also re-use nests of other mud daubers or build its own.
+seen using empty cells built by Zeta argillaceum, a neotropical species recently introduced to Florida.
+May also re-use nests of mud-dauber wasps or build its own.

 Works Cited